THE DEAD (2010) Reviews and overview

 ‘The feeding begins.’

-The Dead is a 2010 British zombie horror feature film written and directed by the Ford brothers, Howard and Jonathan.
+The Dead is a 2010 British zombie horror film written and directed by the Ford brothers, Howard and Jonathan.
 The movie stars Rob Freeman, Prince David Osei, and David Donton.

 Image